ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/vkGetSwapchainImagesKHR.md

 If `pSwapchainImages` is `NULL`, then the number of presentable images for `swapchain` is returned in `pSwapchainImageCount`.
-Otherwise, `pSwapchainImageCount` **must** point to a variable set by the user to the number of elements in the `pSwapchainImages` array, and on return the variable is overwritten with the number of structures actually written to `pSwapchainImages`.
+Otherwise, `pSwapchainImageCount` **must** point to a variable set by the application to the number of elements in the `pSwapchainImages` array, and on return the variable is overwritten with the number of structures actually written to `pSwapchainImages`.
 If the value of `pSwapchainImageCount` is less than the number of presentable images for `swapchain`, at most `pSwapchainImageCount` structures will be written, and `VK_INCOMPLETE` will be returned instead of `VK_SUCCESS`, to indicate that not all the available presentable images were returned.

 Valid Usage (Implicit)